 Reading music is a little easier, too.
 Remember, the piano only has one place where you can find each note.
 With guitar, the same note can be found in multiple spots, which makes things slightly more confusing.

-That is true of piano as well, but to a much lesser extent.
+That is true of the piano as well but to a much lesser extent.
 There just isn’t the same volume of music out there, and piano music tends to require more advanced technical skills.
 So, when it comes to just getting your wheels off the ground, the guitar path is easier and faster in my opinion.

 But – and this is one of those big buts – truly mastering either instrument is a massive task that requires thousands upon thousands of hours of practice and a major commitment.
 Whether you choose guitar or piano, if you intend to be among the elite musicians in the world you have your work cut out for you.